cse110-sp26-group7/cse110-sp26-group7/AISlotMachine/step3/STEP3-RESULTS.md

 - candidate-009-refinement-2
 - candidate-030-refinement-2

-Something of note is that other than the icons, claude did not alter the slot machines in a notable way
+Something of note is that other than the icons, claude did not alter the slot machines in a notable way.